openrocket/openrocket/CONTRIBUTING.md

 You can take a look at example PR [#979](https://github.com/openrocket/openrocket/pull/979).

 ## Translation
 Both the OpenRocket software and the end-user documentation site are multilingual.
 The job of a translator is to maintain the existing languages, or to make a new translation of an unlisted language.
 During the development sometimes new translation keys get added in the English language that are not simultaneously translated to other languages.
-The translator must therefor check which translation keys are still missing in his/her/they language.
+The translator must therefore check which translation keys are still missing in his/her/their language.

 How you can make/edit a translation can be found on [this site](http://openrocket.trans.free.fr/index.php?lang=en) or the [GitHub wiki](https://github.com/openrocket/openrocket/wiki/Instructions-for-translators).